billyhawkes/billyhawkes/README.md

 # Billy Hawkes
-Full Stack Software Developer and UoL Student from Toronto, Canada.
+Hey all!
+I am a Full Stack Software Developer and Computer Science Student from Toronto, Canada.
+Since I was a child I have been fascinated by and have engaged with various technological outlets.
+Nowadays I am dedicated to creating, learning, and making an impact through digital solutions.

 ### Technologies
 HTML & CSS - JavaScript - React - NodeJS - ExpressJS - MongoDB